couetilc/react-social-icons/README.md

 - work on PR magic, for screenshots and bundlesize, etc.

 - deploy docs page to website, on every release.

+- write examples of how to codesplit with this package. write example rollup config, and also write example webpack config. can I add a webpack config test to `codesplitting.sh`?

 - write githook to throw
   error if yarn.lock or package-lock.json exists when commit or pushing. or have